ioannis-thyris/city-autocomplete/readme.md

 Please note that on Windows systems, the WSL 2 Linux kernel must be installed in order to run Docker Desktop.
 To enable WSL 2 follow [these](https://docs.microsoft.com/en-au/windows/wsl/install-manual) instructions.

-Install your distro of choice run the command:
+To install your distro of choice run the command:

 ```
 wsl --install -d <Distro>